test-prof/test-prof/docs/profilers/tag_prof.md

 TAG_PROF=type bin/rails test
 ```

+NB: if another value than "type" is used for TAG_PROF environment variable it will be ignored silently in both Minitest and RSpec.

 ### Usage specificity with Minitest

 Minitest does not support the usage of tags by default.
 TagProf therefore groups statistics by direct subdirectories of the root test directory.
 It assumes root test directory is named either `spec` or `test`.